usgs/wdfn-blog/content/beyond_basic_data_munging.md

 tags:
   - R
-  - data munging
+  - Beyond Basic R

 description: More advanced data munging techniques in R that were not covered in the Intro to R class.
 keywords:
   - R
-  - data munging
+  - Beyond Basic R

   - data munging
   - R